akurasy/fastapi-deployment/README.md

 The terraform apply command creates a VPC, a Route Table, a NAT Gateway, Load Balancer, Security Group, ECR Repository, ECS Cluster and other object of the ECS cluster like task definition.
 These resources are created when this pipeline is trigerred.

+This terrform script is dynamic, the dynamic contents are inside the **terraform.auto.tfvars** in the terraform root directory. you can edit these file to suit your own preference.

 # STEP 2 APPLICATION DEPLOYMENT (Build and Deploy Docker Image)
 The build-image job builds the FastAPI application into a Docker image, pushes it to Amazon ECR, and deploys the image to ECS.